hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_searching_files.md

 Check the cut file to make sure that it looks good using `less`.

 ####Extracting genomic coordinates of exon features
-We only want the exons (not CDS or start_codon features), so let's use 'grep' to only keep the exon lines and save to file, '**chr1_exons**:
+We only want the exons (not CDS or start_codon features), so let's use `grep` to only keep the exon lines and save to file, '**chr1_exons**:

 `$ grep exon chr1-hg19genes_cut > chr1_exons`

 #### Removing duplicate exons
 Now, we need to remove those exons that show up multiple times for different genes or transcripts.

-We can use some new tools `sort` and `uniq` to extract only those unique exons.  'uniq' is a command that will omit repeated adjacent lines of data if they are exactly the same.
+We can use some new tools `sort` and `uniq` to extract only those unique exons. `uniq` is a command that will omit repeated adjacent lines of data if they are exactly the same.
 Therefore, we need to sort our data by genomic coordinates first to make sure that all matching exons are adjacent to each other.

 We can use the `sort` command with the `-k` option for sort to specify which column(s) to sort on.
-Note that this does something similar to cut's '-f'.
+Note that this does something similar to cut's `-f`.

 `$ sort -k3,4 chr1_exons | uniq`

 ####Counting the total number of exons
-Now, to count how many unique exons are on chromosome 1, we need to pipe the output to 'wc -l':
+Now, to count how many unique exons are on chromosome 1, we need to pipe the output to `wc -l`:

 `$ sort -k3,4 chr1_exons | uniq | wc -l`